7 Jul 2017

-"My work starts of with a vision, rough sketches and character concepts.
+"My work starts with a vision, rough sketches, and character concepts.
 I try to keep my illustrations pretty simple and fun.
 I look for the inspiration on the web - mostly on Dribbble and Instagram.
 But I also like to watch short animations on Vimeo.

 Looking at different styles is always a great inspiration.
 When I'm happy with the design I take it to Illustrator.
 Once a visual side of a project is accepted, it's time to move to After Effects.
 I'm mainly focused on character animation, so again, I usually search for the references on the Internet.
 But I found that the best way for me to find the right movement is to observe.
 Jumping and acting silly in front of a mirror - that's what really works for me.
 Then I try to recreate it in After Effects.
 It takes time to make something good so I let myself do a lot of tests and mistakes."

 I think it really depends on the project Itself.
 Usually, I have a really basic Idea + Ref of what I want to achieve - then I just like to play inside the software to see where it takes me - without much thinking.
 Then I go back to look for more inspiration - then I go back to design and so on and so forth (like ping pong) until I'm satisfied - coloring - lighting - and then animation. :)

 I take my inspiration usually from collecting different stuff from Vimeo or Instagram - and some from talking to people around me ;)"